Center for Tobacco Products

 The Center for Tobacco Products (CTP) was established by the United States Food and Drug Administration as a result of the Family Smoking Prevention and Tobacco Control Act signed by President Obama in June 2009.
 The FDA center was responsible for the implementation of the Family Smoking Prevention and Tobacco Control Act.

+Purpose

 The smoking prevention and tobacco law established regulatory controls for tobacco products: